robkinyon/dbix-class/docs/what_is_resultset.markdown

 collection of rows that have been retrieved from the database.
 It is also not the representation of a table in a database or a set of rows in a database.

-A resultset, at its heart, is an object that knows how to generate SQL queries.
+A resultset, at its heart, is a (mostly) immutable object that knows how to generate SQL queries.
 When you instantiate a resultset using `$schema->resultset('Artist')`, you have an object that can generate the SQL.
 ```sql
 SELECT me.col1, me.col2, ...
 FROM artists AS me
 ```

+**Note**: The resultset isn't the SQL query - it's a query generator.
+This is how new resultsets can be made from old ones.

 # The search() method #

-This is not how the documentation normally describes the creation of resultsets.
+This is how the documentation normally describes the use of resultsets.
 Normally, you see something like:
 ```perl
 my $rs = $schema->resultset('Artist')->search({